Chase Court is just southwest of the intersection of Hemphill and Allen streets.

 This Star-Telegram report of 1920 shows the Chase Court building boom.
 Most of the nine surviving houses on Chase Court date from the early 1920s:

 1 Chase Court: first house on the right inside the Hemphill Street gates.
 Built in 1921 for Edward and Hattie Parsons.
 A later owner was Leo Potishman, who, like Rall, owned a grain company.
 Potishman established the Leo Potishman Foundation, which has supported many Texas colleges.

 3 Chase Court: the grandest house of those remaining.
-Built in 1912 for Dr. Clay Johnson, chief physician of the Fort Worth and Denver Railroad.
+Built in 1912 for Dr. Clay Johnson, who operated a sanitarium downtown and was chief physician of the Fort Worth & Denver railroad.
 His wife Alice was sister of Governor Beauford Jester.
 E. E. Chase’s original house stood about where lot 3 is today.

-4 Chase Court: After the rebuilt Chase house was moved to lot 4, E. G. Rall bought it.
-In the early 1960s the rebuilt house—like the original Chase house it had been built from—burned.
-All that remains of the Chase/Rall residence is a sidewalk, a semicircle of limestone foundation, and a granite carriage step with rings for hitching horses. the carriage step is now in front of the Potishman house at 1 Chase Court.
+4 Chase Court: After the rebuilt Chase mansion was moved to lot 4, E. G. Rall bought it.
+In the early 1960s the rebuilt mansion—like the original mansion it had been built from—burned.
+All that remains of the Chase/Rall residence is a sidewalk, a semicircle of limestone foundation, and a granite carriage step with rings for hitching horses.
+The carriage step is now in front of the Potishman house at 1 Chase Court.

 9 Chase Court: the 1920 garage of Dr. Gilbert E. LaBeaume.
 Dr. LaBeaume’s main house was torn down in 1973.
 The garage has a “mushroom roof”—the eaves are rolled to simulate thatched roofs of Europe.